OpenUnited/platform/.github/CONTRIBUTING.md

 For development purposes, if you already have a postgres server running locally with this default username/password combination, the easiest thing is to just create a database named: `ou_db`.
 The setup.sh script you run later on will create this database for you automatically by calling the reset_database.py script you can find in the root directory.

 To override the database settings, after you copy `.env.example` to `.env`, you can set the values you want.

-### PostgreSQL Without Docker

-Before cloning and running the project, make sure to have PostgreSQL install on your machine.
-You can either download and install PostgreSQL or you can use the Docker image of PostgreSQL.

-You can download the latest version of PostgreSQL [here](https://www.postgresql.org/download/).
-Follow the instructions and install it.

-##### Using Docker for PostgreSQL

-You can also pull the image of PostgreSQL.
-It is assumed that you have Docker install on your machine.
-After that, you can pull it with this command:

-`docker pull postgres`
+In case you don't already have PostgreSQL running locally, the end of this guide you can see some helpful tips for installing PostgreSQL with and without Docker.

-#### Running the Project
+#### Running the OpenUnited Platform

 You need to create your local .env file and set a value for DJANGO_SECRET_KEY.
 You can do something like the following: